 - Fundamental studies of the thermomechanical and electrical response of laminated polymeric composite materials reinforced with carbon nanotube-based materials and development studies to create composites with superior multifunctional properties.
 These studies are being conducted through combined experimental, numerical and analytical approaches that include processing and fabrication, structure-property relationships, thermomechanical characterization, and multiscale modeling of constitutive behavior.

-Conference Sessions and Journals' Special Issues
+Journals' Special Issues and Conference Sessions

 - Sensors, Special Issue: Structural Health Monitoring Using Carbon Nanotube Yarn-Based Sensors